Professional Volunteering Opportunities in Physiotherapy, Jamaica

 You will gain experience from working with colleagues who operate with limited resources and funding.
 This will challenge you and test your skills and ability to work under pressure.
 You will also be able to share ideas and come up with creative solutions to the problems you face.

 You will spend a lot of time with local staff and patients.
 This will teach you about their culture and way of life.
 They will all want to hear about your life back home and your family and friends.
 We call this ‘cultural exchange’ and we think it helps our volunteers gain a new perspective on life.

 What will Projects Abroad PRO provide?

 We have over 20 years’ experience of running volunteer projects.
-We provide you with the following support to make sure your time in Cambodia is successful and enjoyable:
+We provide you with the following support to make sure your time in Jamaica is successful and enjoyable:

-- Safe accommodation with a shared apartment close to your place of work.
+- Safe accommodation with a Jamaican family close to your project.